bgaillard/bgaillard.github.io/_posts/2025-09-15-you-have-mail.md

 1 unit files listed.
 ```

-Do not enable or start the service, we'll do it in the next sections.
+Do not enable or start the service now, we'll do it in the next sections.

 #### Create the `imap4d` configuration file